 When you first started dating, you could listen to your partner talk about anything for hours.
 But now, the conversation between you two seems stilted.
-"After a while, you know each other's stories, you're sick of their opinions, and you don't want to hear their differing perspective anymore," says Laurel House, relationship coach and author of Screwing The Rules: The No-Games Guide to Love.
+"After a while, you know each other's stories, you're sick of their opinions, and you don't want to hear their differing perspective anymore," says relationship coach Laurel House.
 "Your routines and dramas are no longer exciting and you no longer find their daily play-by-play fascinating.
 You may feel like you are grabbing at anything for anything you find interesting enough to discuss."

 Meet the Expert

 Laurel House is a confidence, performance, and empowerment coach who offers dating and relationship coaching for men and women.
-She is also an author, as well as the host of "The Man Whisperer" podcast.
+She is the author of Screwing The Rules: The No-Games Guide to Love, as well as the host of "The Man Whisperer" podcast.

 But guess what?
 "It's normal," House says.
 "Your lives are melding and so are your interests, activities, and stories.
 Just because you aren't jumping from one topic to the next and you are no longer staying up all night talking because you have so much you want to say, doesn't mean that the relationship has gone stale.
 Your conversations need to shift from fresh to in depth."

 Read on to learn our expert's tips and tricks to breathing some fresh new material into your conversations.

 1. Get Your Own Life—Separate From Your Partner's

 What your now-spouse found sexy about you from the start was your individuality, points out House.
 And it was those interesting, individual interests, quirks and stories you likely gabbed on about.
 So "bring some of that back into your relationship," she says, suggesting taking up new classes or hobbies, or booking a solo trip or girlfriend getaway.
 "The more you bring into the relationship," she says, "the more layered and interesting it becomes."